darrelhal9000/Courier-Tracking-Online/README.md

 ##Custom Integration

+Custom integration is the process of integrating a carrier's API into your application or website.
+First you need an authorization key which can be requested by contacting the carrier.
+Then, refer to the respective web services documentation and develop an interface.
+This process can be painstakingly slow and often lead to roadblocks.

-For example, services like Speed Post do not provide any API publicly.
-Check speedposttrackings for.
-So, you can either try requesting for access (They may grant for only established businesses) or rely on third-party providers.
+For example, services like Speed Post do not provide any API publicly. o, you can either try requesting for access (They may grant for only established businesses) or rely on third-party providers.
+Refer to [speedposttrackings](http://www.speedposttrackings.in/) for tracking number formats and contact numbers.

 ##Third Party